 3. Go to the boot tab and select “Legacy,” and save the changes.

 4. Restart your computer and proceed further.

-You would be able to run MBR disk using Legacy BIOS mode.
+You would be able to run the MBR disk using Legacy BIOS mode.

-Remember, you already have UEFI but you have selected Legacy BIOS then it will slow down your computer.
+Remember, you already have UEFI, but if you have selected Legacy BIOS, then it will slow down your computer.

 The best option is UEFI firmware with the GPT disk.

-UEFI and GPT combination will provide you secure boot as well as faster speed. on the other hand, MBR and BIOS are old, slow and prone to boot sector malware.
+UEFI and GPT combination will provide you with a secure boot and faster speed. on the other hand, MBR and BIOS are old, slow, and prone to boot sector malware.

-Now you have the idea about BIOS, UEFI firmware, and MBR, GPT partition styles.
+Now you have an idea about BIOS, UEFI firmware, and MBR, GPT partition styles.
 You can easily fix any such disk-related errors by making them compatible.
-For example “Windows cannot be installed to this disk”.
-OR “The selected disk has an MBR partition table” or any other error.

 Also Read –